Identification of low energy nuclear recoils in a gas TPC with optical readout: Introduction

 \section{Introduction}

-The advent of a market of high position resolution and single photon light sensors can open new opportunity to investigate ultra-low rate phenomena as Dark Matter (DM) particle scattering on nuclei in a gaseous target.
+The advent of a market of single-photon light sensors with high position resolution can open a new opportunity to investigate ultra-low rate phenomena as Dark Matter (DM) particle scattering on nuclei in a gaseous target.

 The nature of DM is still one of the key issues to understand our Universe \cite{PhysRevLett.39.165,Undagoitia_2015}.
-Different models predict the existence of neutral particles with a mass of few GeVs or higher that would fill our Galaxy \cite{PhysRevLett.113.171301,PhysRevD.79.115016,doi:10.1142/S0217751X13300287,ZUREK201491}.
-They could interact with the nuclei present in ordinary matter producing highly ionizing nuclear recoils but with a kinetic energy as small as few keVs.
-Moreover, given the motion of the Sun in the Milky Way towards the Cygnus constellation, such nuclear recoils would exhibit in galactic coordinate a dipole angular distribution in a terrestrial detector \cite{MAYET20161}.
-In this paper the use of a scientific CMOS camera to capture the light emitted by Gas Electron Multipliers (GEMs) in a Time Projection Chamber (TPC) device is described.
+Different models predict the existence of neutral particles with a mass of few GeV or higher that would fill our Galaxy \cite{PhysRevLett.113.171301,PhysRevD.79.115016,doi:10.1142/S0217751X13300287,ZUREK201491}.
+They could interact with the nuclei present in ordinary matter producing highly ionizing nuclear recoils but with a kinetic energy as small as few keV.
+Moreover, given the motion of the Sun in the Milky Way towards the Cygnus constellation, such nuclear recoils would exhibit in galactic coordinates a dipole angular distribution in a terrestrial detector \cite{MAYET20161}.
+In this paper the use of a current generation CMOS camera providing very low noise level together with a large granularity (often indicated as {\it scientific CMOS} or sCMOS) to capture the light emitted by Gas Electron Multipliers (GEMs) in a Time Projection Chamber (TPC) device is described.
 The GEMs are located in the TPC gas volume at the anode position and are used to amplify the ionization produced in the gas by the nuclear recoils and other particles.
 A secondary scintillation light is produced in the amplification of the avalanche process by the GEM.
-This light and its spatial distribution is reconstructed in the detector and characterized by means of a clustering algorithm.
+This light and its spatial distribution are reconstructed in the detector and characterized by means of a clustering algorithm.